XjSv/environment-marker/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No errors or warnings in the console
 - [ ] Extended the README / documentation, if necessary
 - [ ] Extended language files (e.g. `_locales/en/messages.json`), if necessary
-- [ ] Updated the build script if neccessary
+- [ ] Updated the build script if necessary